natario1/Autocomplete/README.md

 It is recommended to extend `RecyclerViewPresenter`, which shows a `RecyclerView` list.
 For more complex needs, look at the base `AutocompletePresenter` class and its comments.

+**Note**: starting from **1.1.0**, if the view returned by `AutocompletePresenter` has 0 height, this is read as a no-data signal and the popup will be dismissed.
+Not doing so would cause drawing artifacts, by leaving the popup in a weird state.

+If you are performing asynchronous loading, make sure to give some height to your view, for example by returning a 'loading' item from your adapter, or adding vertical padding.

 #### RecyclerViewPresenter

 This automatically inflates a `RecyclerView` into the popup.
 Some relevant callbacks to be overriden: